robertknight/rten/README.md

 ## Limitations

- - Only a subset of ONNX operators are currently supported.
+ - Only a subset of ONNX operators are currently supported (see `OperatorType` in [src/schema.fbs](src/schema.fbs)).
+For implemented operators, some attributes or input shapes may not be supported.
  - There is no support for running models on the GPU or other neural network accelerators.
  - Wasnn is fast enough to be useful for many applications, but not as well